Quinty08/bootcamp_millicent_qochiwa/project/README.md

 We use a `.env` file to define paths for data files.
 Example keys:

 Never commit `.env`; instead, use `.env.example` for sharing path structure.

+## Stage 06 – Data Preprocessing
+Overview

+In this stage, the project moves from raw data storage into data preprocessing.
+The goal is to clean, transform, and prepare the dataset so that it is ready for modeling in later stages.

+The preprocessing pipeline was designed to be modular and reusable, with functions stored in src/cleaning.py and demonstrated in a Jupyter notebook.

+Preprocessing Steps

+Loading Raw Data

+The raw loan dataset is loaded from the /data/raw/ directory.

+File paths are managed through environment variables defined in .env.example to ensure portability.

+Handling Missing Values

+Columns such as Tenure, LoanDate, DisbursementAmount, LastPaymentDate, PrincipalBalance, LoanStatus, InterestRate, LoanPurpose, RetirementDate, and IsNPL contained missing values.

+Missing value strategies:

+Numeric columns (e.g., LoanAmount, Instalment, PrincipalBalance): imputed using median values or left as NaN where business meaning requires.

+Categorical columns (e.g., LoanStatus, Regions, LoanPurpose): imputed using mode or flagged as "Unknown".

+Date columns (e.g., LoanDate, DisbursementDate, LastPaymentDate): parsed into datetime objects, missing entries flagged for further review.

+Data Type Conversion

+Converted salary, payment, and loan amounts to numeric.

+Converted date columns into proper datetime objects.

+Converted categorical fields (Gender, Regions, LoanStatus, LoanPurpose) to categorical data types for efficiency.

+Feature Engineering

+Derived additional features such as:

+Debt-to-Income Ratio (DTI) = Instalment / Basic Salary.

+Loan Age = difference between today’s date and LoanDate.

+These features will support downstream modeling tasks.

+Saving Processed Data

+The cleaned dataset is saved to /data/processed/processed_loans.csv and /data/processed/processed_loans.parquet.

+This ensures a reproducible, consistent version of the dataset for all teammates.

+Assumptions & Rationale

+Blank values in loan-related columns represent incomplete loan history rather than errors; imputation was done conservatively.

+Salary and payment fields are assumed to be monthly values.

+Loan IDs are unique identifiers and not altered.

+Gender, Regions, and LoanStatus values outside expected categories were grouped into "Unknown" for consistency.

+Dates with missing values were not forward/backward filled since doing so would introduce artificial patterns into loan timelines.